rfluethi/WordPress-Playgrounds/README.md

   <img src="import-example/import-example.png" alt="Import Example" width="600">
 </a>

-**Demonstrates**: WordPress content import functionality using WXR files
+**📋 Demonstrates**: WordPress content import functionality using WXR files
+**🎯 Difficulty**: Beginner
+**⏱️ Setup Time**: < 1 minute
+**🔧 Use Cases**: Content migration, site setup, bulk imports

 This example shows how to automatically import posts, pages, and media into a WordPress site using the WordPress Playground.
-Perfect for understanding how content migration works.
+Perfect for understanding how content migration works and testing import processes without affecting live sites.

 **Features**: